Sports Medical Science Center

 Center philosophy

-Based on the idea that the evolution of sports sites is essential for the prevention and treatment of sports-related injuries and the improvement of athletes' competitiveness, Each division of conditioning (S&C), nutrition, and coaching is active.
+Based on the belief that the evolution of the sports field is essential for the prevention and treatment of sports-related injuries, and ultimately for improving athletes' performance, each department—Medical, Science, Athletic Trainer (AT), Strength & Conditioning (S&C), Nutrition, and Coaching—is actively working.

 In addition to strongly supporting athletes as a daily activity, we aim to contribute to the development of sports medicine science by encouraging research activities in order to support all athletes, not limited to our university.

-• We will provide sports medical science support to athletes belonging to the Teikyo University Group Athletic Club centered on the Teikyo University Intensive Training Club and top athletes outside the university, and contribute to the prevention and treatment of sports injuries and the improvement of performance.
+• We provide sports medical support to athletes belonging to Teikyo University Group athletic clubs, primarily Teikyo University's Intensive Training Club, as well as top athletes from outside the university, contributing to the prevention and treatment of sports injuries and the improvement of performance.

 • We will contribute to the development of sports medicine science by disclosing the above activities and research results internally and externally through academic society activities and submission of academic papers.

-This center was established in 2011 in order to further evolve the Department of Sport and Medical Science, which was established earlier, and to strengthen sports science research and athlete support.
+This center was established in 2011 to further develop Department of Sport and Medical Science that was established earlier, and to strengthen sports science research and support for athletes.

 Aiming for sports medicine scientific support inside and outside the university

-Based on this idea, Masato Takao (at the time, Professor at the Department of Sport and Medical Science) and Masayuki Iwade (at the time, Associate Professor at the Department Department of Sport and Medical Science and Rugby Football Club coach) led the collaboration of doctors, athletic trainers, nutritionists, and researchers.
-We have begun regular medical checks for all members of designated athletic club activities, outpatient sports visits at Hachioji Campus clinic, emergency response in the event of a sports injury, and athletic rehabilitation aimed at returning to competition after a sports injury.
+Based on this concept, Masato Takao (then Professor Department of Sport and Medical Science) and Masayuki Iwade (then Associate Professor of Department of Sport and Medical Science and Rugby Football Club Coach) took the lead in coordinating with doctors, athletic trainers, nutritionists, and researchers to start regular medical checkups for all members of designated sports clubs, a sports outpatient clinic at Hachioji Campus Clinic, emergency response in the event of a sports injury, and athletic rehabilitation for returning to competition after a sports injury.

-In response to the positive results of these activities, this center was established on April 1, 2011, under the direction of President Yoshihito Okinaga, with the aim of supporting athletes in sports medicine and developing sports medicine.
-I did.
+As these activities produced solid results, the Center was established on April 1, 2011, at the direction of President Yoshihito Okinaga, with the aim of providing sports medical support to athletes and advancing sports medical science.

-When the Center was first established, we started supporting the activities of three sports clubs: the Rugby Football Club, the Ekiden (Road Relay) Club, and the Cheerleading Club.
-With the opening of the Teikyo University Institute of Sports Science & Medicine building in October 2018, we are gradually providing services to sports athletes outside the university.
+When the center was first established, it began supporting three on-campus athletic clubs Rugby Football Club, Ekiden (Road Relay) Club, and Cheerleading Club, but in 2013 the baseball club joined in.
+With the opening of the Teikyo University Institute of Sports Science & Medicine building in October 2018, the center has gradually expanded its services to sports athletes outside the university.

 Organization / system diagram